ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 >
 > Sam: Well, that's why I think our best bet might be to have a friend inside.
 They speak the same language.
 Someone to talk to, confide in.

+> [Michael Narrating] One issue in dealing with modern criminal gangs is that their operations are diversified.
+The heat shielding you hope is hiding a human smuggling operation could be hiding radio emissions from software pirating computers.

 _Season 1 Episode 1_

 > * use to describe how a computer programmer could be framed easily by their company or the government using API keys, analogies are easy *